platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/customize.md

   },
 ```

-Since you'll likely be using [WPPackagist](https://wpackagist.org/) to download plugins and themes with Composer, you will also need to add `wpackagist.org` as a repository in `composer.json`.
+Since you're likely using [WPPackagist](https://wpackagist.org/) to download plugins and themes with Composer, you also need to add `wpackagist.org` as a repository in `composer.json`.

 ```json
   "repositories": [